Jamiemufu/itech_twitter/README.md

 # Installation (Working Example so far...)
 1) Clone Repository.
 2) Composer install
-3) You should not need to install any node packages as its all built, but if you do. npm install.
+3) You should not need to install any node packages as its all built (now), but if you do. npm install, then npm run dev/production/watch...
 4) There are 2 parameters you can set inside the TwitterFeedController, the screen_name and number of tweets you want.
 Set these accordingly.
 5) In terminal run Symfony server:start.
 There is no database, so no .env vars need to be change, or migrations to run etc.
 6) If using symfony server:start (recommended as its just quicker) follow the link from the terminal.